dvettkoe/wormruler/README.md

 After starting, WormRuler will ask to select a ROI.
 This can be used to avoid rims and unwanted artifacts in your videos.

+WormRuler now also includes bending angle analysis.
+Check the box and number of angles to calculate per worm per frame.
+We recommend using 8 angles which are calculated from 10 skeleton points:

 <img src="https://i.imgur.com/ytdtDWe.png" width="50%" height="50%">

 #### 4. Normalize Data